 to run it repeatedly.
 (It creates a hidden

 in the same directory.
 If you need to forget the state and start over,

 When converting CSV, hledger uses the account names

 expenses:unknown as defaults.
 Normally when you see these, you

 will want to add CSV rules to set a more specific account name.

 But you may want to change these defaults, eg into your language.

 Method 1: You can add rules something like these, as the first account2 rules:

 # set account2 to this: account2 Revenues:Misc # change it to Expenses:Misc if the csv "amount" field contains a minus sign: if %amount - account2 Expenses:Misc # override it with more specific rules below...

 Method 2: You can use --alias options to rewrite those account names.
-Currently --alias doesn't affect CSV files, so you have to pipe it through another hledger invocation:
+With hledger 1.20+: